-Use of U.S. Department of Veterans Affairs (VA) Resources (if applicable): Provide a letter of support signed by the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
+Use of VA Resources (if applicable): Provide a letter of support signed by the VA Facility Director(s) or individual designated by the VA Facility Director(s), such as the Associate Chief of Staff for Research and Development (ACOS/R&D) or Clinical Service Chief, confirming access to VA patients, resources, and/or VA research space.
 If the VA-affiliated nonprofit corporation is not identified as the applicant organization for administering the funds, include a letter from the VA ACOS/R&D confirming this arrangement and identifying the institution that will administer the funds associated with the proposed research.

-Attachment 3: Technical Abstract (one-page limit): Upload as "TechAbs.pdf".
-The technical abstract is used by all reviewers.
+• Attachment 3: Lay Abstract (one-page limit): Upload as "LayAbs.pdf".
+The lay abstract is used by all reviewers and addresses issues of particular interest to the affected community.
 Abstracts of all funded research projects will be posted publicly.
 Use only characters available on a standard QWERTY keyboard.
 Spell out all Greek letters, other non-English letters, and symbols.
 Graphics are not allowed.
+Do not duplicate the technical abstract.